lakitm/sugardaddy-website/README.md

 # Sugar Daddy Website

 ## Purpose
-I developed this website for sk00l. <br>
+Developed this website for school purposes. <br>
 Template written in Hugo using HTML and CSS. <br>
 © Theme By [Gethugothemes](https://github.com/gethugothemes/)